Alcohol Use and People with Diabetes

 If you want to drink alcohol, check with your healthcare provider to see if it is

 safe for you.
 Your healthcare provider or dietitian can also explain how to fit alcohol

-and amount of your alcohol use when talking to your healthcare provider.
+when talking with your healthcare provider.

-Be sure not to drive for several hours after you drink alcohol.
+Don't drive for several hours after you drink alcohol.